 What a nearshore recruiting firm does

 A recruiting firm exists to take the riskiest step in building a team, choosing the person, off your plate.
 A nearshore recruiting firm does it with talent from your own working day: for US companies, that means Latin America, where candidates share US business hours instead of replying overnight from twelve time zones away.
 Opus goes one step further than most: it does not stop at the introduction.
-It employs the hire directly, handles payroll and compliance, and stays accountable for the placement for its entire life.
+It manages the placement long term, handles payroll and compliance, and stays accountable for the hire for its entire life.

 Every Opus candidate passes an 8-layer vetting process before reaching a shortlist.